lunayuehuang/MSE544_ImageSegmentation/README.md

 ## From Tabular Data to Image Data

-In week3 of this quarter, we introduced the CatBoost for numerical regression and feature importance analysis using tabular data.
+In week3 of this quarter, we introduced the CatBoost for numerical regression, and feature importance analysis using tabular data.
 This time, we are exploring how to use deep neural networks (e.g. U-Net) in image learning tasks.

 Image data breaks the assumptions you're used to from tabular ML, and almost every design choice in this notebook (U-Net, Dice loss, class weights, augmentation) traces back to one of three differences: